 What is reverse parental alienation?
 The parent in an effort to enact revenge on the other parent tries to convince the child of the other parent’s incompetence while also treating the child poorly either through neglect, over-parenting, unfair punishment, and/or abusive behavior.
 In this case, the parent intends to alienate the other parent.
 However, it backfires, and they are alienated by the child instead.
 The child becomes wise to the parent’s methods and often mimics the very same tactics with the parent.
 This quickly escalates into a hostile home environment in which the child is frequently solely blamed, only reinforcing the child’s growing hatred for the parent.
 Meanwhile, the other parent doesn’t have to say or do anything because their ex is doing all of the work unproductively.

 What can be done?
 As soon as any of these behaviors are detected in a child, they should be seen by a therapist who understands parental alienation and is comfortable working with both parents in the process.
 Parental alienation in the obsessive sense is harmful to the child in a long-term situation because it causes the child to trust only the perception of the one parent and not trust the other parent – or worse yet, not trust themselves.
 This is very damaging to a child who will eventually need to be able to rely on their own instincts in dangerous and fearful situations.

-It is my hope that this article clears up some confusion while generating enough concern that a parent seeks out a neutral party such as a therapist to evaluate the child.
-Ultimately, it is all about the child and their health, and helping to create and maintain the most nurturing environment possible.
+I hope that this article clears up some confusion while generating enough concern that a parent seeks out a neutral party such as a therapist to evaluate the child.
+Ultimately, it is all about the child and their health and helping to create and maintain the most nurturing environment possible.